TargetedEntropy/watcher/README.md

 - **2x2 Video Grid**: Display up to 4 YouTube videos simultaneously
 - **Multi-Room Support**: Create private rooms with shareable codes or join the default public room
 - **Real-time Synchronization**: All users in the same room see identical videos instantly
+- **Webcam Support**: Peer-to-peer video chat in non-default rooms using WebRTC
 - **Playlist History**: Automatically tracks all videos added to the room (up to 50)
 - **Drag & Drop**: Drag videos from history panel directly onto any video slot
 - **Live User Count**: See how many people are watching in your room